wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

             You are adding the `countryCode` query parameter to the World Bank connector configuration to fetch population statistics for the country that the REST API user specifies.

+        10. Update the action statement as follows:

-        10. Double-click **`getPopulationByCountryResponse`** which is the default query parameter name to edit it.
+            1. Double-click **`getPopulationByCountryResponse`** which is the default query parameter name to edit it.
 Change it to `populationByCountry`.

+            2. Double-click **""**, and then click **Suggestions**.
+Click **country string**.
+Doing so specifies that the country for which the connector needs to fetch population statistics is the country you enter as the query parameter value.

         11. Click **Save**.